flybywiresim/website/src/posts/development-update-native-msfs-2024-a380x.md

 The FlyByWire development process is an open, volunteer community driven ecosystem.
 Our progress is solely driven by volunteer contributions and community focused development.
 If there is a feature that you would like to help add to any of the aircraft, anyone can jump in and contribute to the development of that feature.
 We have channels on our discord for the community to discuss and gain guidance on how to develop for MSFS.
 Everyone in the team started our journey in a similar fashion, taking a small curiosity in fixing something small and diving deeper into the rabbit hole after.

 If development isn’t something you’re after, we are always looking for more volunteers to join our quality assurance, community support, and the media team.
-You can ask for more information on our discord and one of our team members can help you out with more information.
+You can ask for more information on our discord and one of our team members will be happy to provide you with everything you need to know.

 ## Closing